Updated December 2023

-Happy 2020!
-With the start of the new year, we’re sure many of you are thinking about how you are going to achieve your New Year’s resolutions.
-Whatever goals or aspirations you have set for yourself, we thought it would be great if we helped by providing 7 tips/resolutions to get you closer to achieving all of your financial goals.
+With the new year just around the bend, we’re sure many of you are thinking about how you are going to achieve your New Year’s resolutions.
+Whatever goals or aspirations you set for yourself in 2024, we have 8 tips/resolutions to get you closer to achieving all of your financial goals.
 If they are not already on your list, we encourage you to add them!

 1. Set, Prioritize, and Plan for Your Financial Goals

 Before any plan can be made, you need to know what is important to you and what exactly you are saving for.
 This involves defining and planning for short-term cash needs, large expected expenditures, and what you have your sights on for the long-term.
 The benefits of planning sooner rather than later are that you will not have to resort to a less than favorable last minute solution if you are left with a shortfall when expenses arise and it helps you stay on track for the longer-term goals.